alphagov/government-service-design-manual/service-manual/phases/beta.md

 You'll also be resolving technical and process challenges, meeting for the first time many of the technical criteria outlined in the [service standard](/service-manual/digital-by-default).
 You should be [rapidly releasing](/service-manual/making-software/release-strategies.html) updates and improvements into the [development environment](/service-manual/making-software/development-environment.html), and [measuring the impact](/service-manual/measurement) of your changes to the key performance indicators (KPIs) established in your [discovery](/service-manual/phases/discovery.html) and [alpha](/service-manual/phases/alpha.html) phases.

 You'll also [test the assisted digital support](/service-manual/assisted-digital/action-plan.html#beta-stage) for the digital service.
 You might test one or more of the options you developed in the alpha phase.
+## How to publish a beta

+There are various ways of running the beta phase.
+In all instances, it should involve interacting with a full, end-to-end version of the service.

+### Private beta

+This is a beta that is not open to everyone -- either regional, or invite only etc. You might want to choose this option because it:

+* gives more control over the audience demographic that gets to use the beta
+* allows you to restrict the volume of transactions that go through the beta
+* lets you start small and get feedback faster before rolling it out to a wider audience

+### Public beta

+A public beta is made open to everyone.
+It can exist alongside an existing version of the service and you might:

+* use something like AB-testing to funnel some traffic to the beta
+* invite people with a separate call to action to use the beta

 ## Duration of the beta phase